 § 605.
 Consolidated Executive Branch annual fee report and request

 (a) The Governor shall, no later than the third Tuesday of every annual legislative session, submit a consolidated Executive Branch fee report and request to the General Assembly, which shall accompany the Governor's annual budget report and request submitted to the General Assembly as required by section 306 of this title, except that the first fee report shall be submitted by October 1, 1996 to the House and Senate Committee on Ways and Means, the House and Senate Committee on Finance, and the House and Senate Committee on Government Operations.
 The first fee request shall be submitted during the 1997 session as provided herein above.
-The content of each annual report and request for fees concerning State agency public records maintained pursuant to 1 V.S.A. chapter 5, subchapter 3 shall be prepared by the secretary of State, who shall base all recommended fee amounts on "actual cost."
+The content of each annual report and request for fees concerning State agency public records maintained pursuant to 1 V.S.A. chapter 5, subchapter 3 shall be prepared by the Secretary of State, who shall base all recommended fee amounts on "actual cost."
 The provisions of 2 V.S.A. § 20(d) (expiration of required reports) shall not apply to the report to be made under this section.

 (b) Fee reports shall be made as follows:

 (1) A report covering all fees in existence on the prior July 1 within the areas of government identified by the Department of Finance and Management accounting system as "general government," "labor," "general education," "development and community affairs" and "transportation" shall be submitted by the third Tuesday of the legislative session beginning in 2011 and every three years thereafter.

 (2) A report covering all fees in existence on the prior July 1 within the "human services" and "natural resources" areas of government shall be submitted by the third Tuesday of the legislative session of 2012 and every three years thereafter.